Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: The optimal , and

 \section{The optimal $w_{opt}$, $(I-P_V)Aw_{opt}$ and $\mathcal{V}_{w_{opt}}$}

-For a general $A$, we first establish three results on $\cos\angle(\mathcal{V}_w,x)$ for a given $w$.
-The first characterizes it as a maximization problem and generalizes Ye's Theorem 2 in \cite{ye2008optimal}, the second gives a maximizer of this problem, and the third expresses $\cos\angle(\mathcal{V}_w,x)$ in terms of the cosine of $x$ and the orthogonal projection of $x$ onto a specific subspace of $\mathcal{V}_w$.
-These results are secondary in this paper, and after them we will present our main results.
+For a general $A$, we first establish two results on $\cos\angle(\mathcal{V}_w,x)$ for a given $w$.
+The first characterizes it as a maximization problem and generalizes Ye's Theorem 2 in \cite{ye2008optimal} and the second gives a maximizer of this problem.
+We remind the reader that these results are secondary.
+After them, we will present our major results.